yingzibu/ODE/learn/nonmem/readme.md

 ## Further modification needed:

-1. NLLLoss could be normalized based on patient, instead of entries (multiple time points)

-2. Currently 90% Confidence interval is calculated based on 1000 simulations.
+* Currently 90% Confidence interval is calculated based on 1000 simulations.
 How do the popPK do CI calculation and how to reject/accept BE?

 #### Current calculation is done by